pixlsus/website/src/articles/a-q-a-with-photographer-riley-brandt/index.md

     - darktable
     - GIMP

-stylesheet: index.css
+stylesheet: qa-riley-brandt
 layout: article.hbt
 #nodiscuss: true
 ---

 [Riley Brandt] is a full-time photographer (*and sometimes videographer*) at the [University of Calgary].
 He previously worked for the weekly (Calgary) local magazine [Fast Forward Weekly (FFWD)] as well as [Sophia Models International], and his work has been published in many places from the *Wall Street Journal* to *Der Spiegel* (and [more](http://www.rileybrandt.com/about/)).

 <figure>